Sign In / Sign Out

 Q. Can I cancel my plan if I get other insurance?

 A. Cancellation can only occur during our open enrollment period.
-Once that deadline has passed, you have the student health insurance for that semester until it terminates (Fall - January 15th; Spring - August 15th).
+Once that deadline has passed, you have the student health insurance for that semester until it terminates, the last day of coverage will be Fall - January 3rd; Spring - August 15th.
+Please contact ASU Health Services regarding Military exceptions.

 Q. What is a "significant life change/qualifying event"?

-A. Typically it is marriage, divorce, birth, and loss of job.
-We will allow enrollment for students who are being cancelled from their parents plan due to their age.
+A. Typically it is marriage, divorce, birth, or loss of job.
+Also: students who are being cancelled from their parents plan due to their age.

 Q. If I am graduating at the end of the semester, does that mean I lose the student health insurance plan on the day that I graduate?